kevinxuxuzichen-ship-it/YOLOv11-Skier-Snowboarder-Detection-Version2/README.md

 1. **Expanded Vision**: By including the complex images from the original test set in the Phase 2 cycle, the model learned features it had previously never encountered during Phase 1 training.
 2. **Higher Data Utilization**: Phase 2 leverages a larger portion of the dataset (90% in K+1 vs 70% in Phase 1), allowing the model to learn from more diverse samples.
 3. **Extended Training (200 Epochs)**: Increasing the epoch limit to 200 ensures the model has sufficient time to converge and find the global minimum loss, while Early Stopping prevents late-stage overfitting.
-4. **Statistical Robustness**: Unlike Phase 1, which relied on a narrow validation slice, Phase 2's 80.1% mAP reflects the model's true combat effectiveness across the full dataset.
-By eliminating 'survivor bias' and sampling randomness, this version is far more reliable for real-world deployment.
+4. **Statistical Robustness**: Unlike Phase 1, which relied on a narrow and fixed validation slice, Phase 2 divides the entire dataset into 5 equal subsets.
+The model is trained 5 separate times, with each subset taking exactly one turn as the validation set.
+This forces the model to be tested on every single image in the dataset, effectively eliminating "lucky splits" and survivor bias.
+The resulting 80.1% mAP is a far more honest reflection of its true combat effectiveness.
 5. **Production Ready**: Optimized with professional training logic and exported to multiple formats for deployment.

 ## 🛠 Features